• Skip to primary navigation

 Cycling to the LMB:

-We have secure cycle parking facilities, showers and lockers on-site.
+We have cycle parking facilities, showers and lockers on-site.
 Should you encounter any problems with your bicycle while at work, the LMB has equipment (e.g. pump and puncture repair kit) that can be borrowed temporarily.
 The LMB also has 2 pool bikes which are available for short-term loan.

 Taking public transport:

-The campus has its own bus interchange at the Hills Road entrance which provides bus links to and from all parts of Cambridge including many of the Citi bus and Busway routes and the Babraham and Milton Park and Ride service.
+The campus has its own bus interchange at the Hills Road entrance which provides bus links to and from all parts of Cambridge including many of the Citi bus and Busway routes and the Babraham and Trumpington Park and Ride service.

 For staff travelling by train, we offer an interest free loan and a discount for season rail tickets.
 There are many buses to the Addenbrooke’s campus from the station.